FlexCarver/GruntLessGetMore/README.md

 - point your [xampp](https://www.apachefriends.org/de/index.html) installation to the project directory (httpd.config - DocumentRoot and the Directory-tag underneath), which is the projectname/web for the root of your site - restart apache

 #### Ready to go!
+- the "grunt" command will move and copy all needed files in the web directory
 - Use "grunt" command for development mode
 - Make sure to reload your site once after the first dev build - this will activate the auto-reload script
-- Use "grunt --prod=t" for production mode
+- Use "grunt --prod=t" for production mode - upload the  web directory contents into the root of your website

 ### Documentation